KeenRivals/brashear.me/content/2015-08-11-hardening-firefox-to-protect-privacy.markdown

----
-layout: post
-title: "Hardening Firefox to Protect Privacy"
+title: Hardening Firefox to Protect Privacy
 date: 2015-08-11 17:40:39 -0400
-comments: true
-categories: firefox privacy security
----
+tags: firefox, privacy, security

 Your web browser is your gateway to the Internet.
 Unfortunately, sometimes the gate works both ways.
 In this guide I will cover some tricks to help protect yourself online.
 I have been using Firefox configured like this for quite a while and wanted to share this with you.
 I'll admit this configuration could probably go further (eg. disabling JavaScript, employing NoScript, disabling remote fonts, etc.) but I feel like this setup provides a good balance between protecting privacy/security and keeping the browser usable.